 Tompkins Consolidated Area Transit, Inc. (TCAT), Ithaca, NY, has been officially recognized by its industry peers as being the best transit system of its size in North America.
-Over the past several years, TCAT has made remarkable and measurable strides in ridership growth, safety practices, workforce training, community outreach and environmental sustainability.
+Over the past decade, TCAT has made remarkable and measurable strides in ridership growth, safety practices, workforce training, community outreach and environmental sustainability.

 TCAT’s service area covers a semi‑rural, albeit, cosmopolitan population of 102,000 in Tompkins County.
 TCAT’s 33 bus routes transport both out‑of‑county and in‑county residents to and from Cornell University, Ithaca College, Tompkins Cortland Community College as well as retail, entertainment, commercial, residential and professional centers.
 TCAT operates 22 hours a day, seven days a week and 360 days a year, only shutting down five days a year to allow all of TCAT’s employees to observe major holidays: New Year’s Day, Memorial Day, Independence Day, Thanksgiving Day and Christmas Day.

 In 2016, TCAT provided more than 4 million annual trips compared to a little more than 3 million annual trips a decade ago.

 TCAT contributes greatly to the community it serves by reducing traffic congestion, greenhouse gas emissions and the cost of building parking facilities.
 Access to such a robust transit system enables Tompkins County residents to save on fuel costs and enables independence and empowerment to those who have no other means of transportation.

 At present, TCAT has a fleet of 54 buses, including eight electric‑diesel hybrid buses, traveling a combined distance of 1.6 million miles a year.
 Recent replacement buses include two new electric‑hybrid and 13 new diesel buses that adhere to federal standards in producing fewer carbon emissions.